-Hosting live-streamed DJ sets from New York to Kenya, Berlin to South Africa, the now-globally recognized music platform Boiler Room circumvents our bordered geography, giving us access to relatively confined international musical scenes.
-Their latest trip to Ramallah, where they recorded and published seven featured performances, gave rise to 4:3’s latest documentary, Underground Palestine.
+Hosting live-streamed DJ sets from New York to Kenya, Berlin to South Africa, the now-globally recognized music platform Boiler Room travelled to Ramallah.
+In addition to helping organize, record, and publish seven featured performances, this gave rise to 4:3’s latest documentary, Underground Palestine.

-This upcoming project, part of the Contemporary Scenes series, takes us to one of the world's most misrepresented spaces: Palestine.
+The upcoming project, part of the Contemporary Scenes series, takes us to one of the world's most misrepresented spaces: Palestine, specifically Ramallah.
 Providing an international stage for Palestinians from all over the territories—occupied or not—Boiler Room, in collaboration with Ma3azef, brings the uniquely politicized world of Ramallah's electronic and hip-hop culture to the rest of the world.

 "The film gives a rare insight into the lives of these counterculture activists.
 For those involved, music and partying isn’t just hedonism—it’s about cultural survival.
 Nightlife culture allows them to break down geopolitical borders, reconnect with their people, and celebrate their identity on the dance floor.

 The documentary culminates on Friday 22 June 2018, when Boiler Room hosted its first ever party in Ramallah, the de facto capital of the Palestinian West Bank.
 Live streamed to their international audience of 260+ million, the daytime outdoor party hosted by Jazar Crew and friends showcased an underground music scene peacefully reacting against one of the toughest political feuds in history.
 It stands as a historical chapter in the scene’s ten-year existence, an ecstatic celebration of its creativity and strength, shared globally."